HT PA03A Review

 Although the PA03A does have sealed bearings and an aluminum spindle, we couldn't comply with buying replacement parts for this pedal considering the low price point of these pedals.
 Searching for the rebuild kit for these puppies is a little tricky.
 You need to make sure you find the kit that is for the Nano Series HT pedal.
 They have a plethora of pedals, and it can be a confusing search.

 Although they aren't made of space-age metal alloys, the HT PA03A pedals weigh in at a respectable 346 grams per pair.
 We aren't too worried about being weight-weenies with this pair of pedals since they are some of the least expensive pedals we reviewed.
-The other HT pedals we tested, theA03 EVO, only saves you two grams for an additional $100.
+The other HT pedals we tested, theA03 EVO, only saves you two grams for an additional hundred bucks.
 Still, we wouldn't suggest putting these on your enduro racer or downhill rig to shave a bit of weight.

-At $55, you can't ask for much more from these pedals.
+At their retail price, you can't ask for much more from these pedals.
 The pins grip our sticky rubber shoes well in most circumstances, and the platform is large enough to accommodate even the largest of foot sizes.
 These pedals even include sealed bearings that keep them spinning as smoothly as other pedals tested.
 While they didn't perform the best in technical terrain, they excelled in the berms and the jumps.
 Even if you happen to destroy one by crashing into rocks, a replacement pair is a third the price of some of the more expensive pedals we tested.
 We would rather buy three pairs of the PA03A in some cases.

 The HT PA03A performed well in various terrain we tested it in and felt just as well designed as other more expensive pedals.
 We could only surmise that one of the negatives of the pedal was its relatively soft-pedal body, although we didn't end up crashing it into rocks to test this theory.
 We only griped about these pedals when charging down long rock gardens and felt our shoes bouncing on the platform a bit more than usual.